curtisalexander/readstat-rs/README.md

 Get [metadata](#metadata), [preview data](#preview-data), or [convert data](#data) to [`csv`](https://en.wikipedia.org/wiki/Comma-separated_values), [`feather`](https://arrow.apache.org/docs/python/feather.html) (or the [Arrow IPC format](https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc)), [`ndjson`](http://ndjson.org/), or [`parquet`](https://parquet.apache.org/) formats.

 ## :key: Dependencies
-The command-line tool is developed in Rust and is only possible due to the following excellent projects:
+The command-line tool is developed in Rust and is only possible due to the following _**excellent**_ projects:
 - The [ReadStat](https://github.com/WizardMac/ReadStat) C library developed by [Evan Miller](https://www.evanmiller.org)
 - The [arrow2](https://github.com/jorgecarleitao/arrow2) Rust crate developed by [Jorge Leitao](https://github.com/jorgecarleitao)

 The `ReadStat` library is used to parse and read `sas7bdat` files, and the `arrow2` crate is used to convert the read `sas7bdat` data into the [Arrow](https://arrow.apache.org/) memory format.
 Once in the `Arrow` memory format, the data can be written to other file formats.

-The [ReadStat](https://github.com/WizardMac/ReadStat) repository is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) within this repository.
-In order to build and link, first a [readstat-sys](https://github.com/curtisalexander/readstat-rs/tree/main/readstat-sys) crate is created.
-Then the [readstat](https://github.com/curtisalexander/readstat-rs/tree/main/readstat) binary utilizes `readstat-sys` as a dependency.

 ## Quickstart